Apollo1840/leetCoding/2pointers_slowFast.md

     - p1_1: slow-1, as inverse pointer of 1st array
     - p1_2: slow-2, as inverse pointer of 2rd array
     - p2: fast pointer, as overlay index

+    # PS. in merge case, overlay pointer is the fastest.
     """
     p1_1 = m - 1
     p1_2 = n - 1